martinvicknair/tvtanks.com/README.md

 # Raspberry Pi powered Tv Fish Tanks

 Making your own TV Fish Tank from a vintage cabinet, powered by a Raspberry Pi for custom graphics.
-Or, how I made mine.

 ## Resources

+How I made mine.

 ### Vintage Cabinet